platinasystems/goes/docs/upgrading-veryold-bmc.md

-#INSTRUCTIONS_BMC_UPGRADE
-#7/31/2018
+# PLATINA SYSTEMS CORPORATION
+---
+## INSTRUCTIONS FOR UPGRADING VERY OLD BMC
+## 7/31/2018

-##PROCEDURE 1 - Upgrading a very old bmc to latest code.
+## PROCEDURE 1 - Upgrading a very old bmc to latest code.

-Note:  Very old bmc code has *no* "upgrade" command, u-boot has to be used to upgrade.
+Instructions for a BMC with goes that has NO "upgrade" command.  u-boot will be used to upgrade.
-Note:  This procedure is for a unit we have in the lab, i.e., we have the console port, access to tftp server.
+This procedure is for a unit we have in the lab, i.e., we have the console port, access to tftp server.

 Set WD so we don't reboot
 => run wd